openPCI/open-tao-pcis/theroom/readme.md

   ]
 }
 ```
-`scene` is the gltf 3d file containing the room of the excersize.
+`scene` is the gltf 3d file containing the room of the exercise.
 `scoringFunction` can be defined to enable functional scoring.
 Scoring can be performed using the scoring API or alternatively you can access THREE.js directly.
 `assets` is an array containing the objects for the scene. `model` is the path to the gltf 3d object. `count` is the amount of this type that can be inserted into the scene.
 `objects` is an array containing all preinserted objects in the scene, along with their position and rotation.